EnigmaCurry/d.rymcg.tech/_terminal/linux/README.md

 # Linux shell containers

+Create bash aliases that automatically build and run your programs in docker containers.

 This tool will create and manage several temporary, ephemeral containers, hosting short and/or long-running shell accounts.
 Each container is joined automatically to the same docker/podman network and have a common mounted volume